 Competitive Dance Team

-Throughout the school year Dance Team attends and competes at many dance conventions including Dance Masters of Arizona.
+Throughout the school year Dance Team attends and competes at dance conventions.
 They learn a variety of dance styles while also developing the skills to work as a team.
 Dance team also performs at many school functions including pep assemblies and dance shows.
 If you love to dance, this team’s for you!

 Those interested in the performing arts are encouraged to tryout for our annual drama/musical performance.
 Learn acting skills while increasing your dance and singing abilities in performances like Hairspray Jr., Alice in Wonderland and Annie Jr.